xdeama/personal-site-hugo/hugo/content/en/consulting/projects.md

   follow: false
 ---

 My project portfolio includes projects from my time as a freelancer, as well as permanent positions.
+For a short overview on my employers, see my [CV]({{< ref "/about/cv" >}}).

 ## Modernizing CI/CD for Private Cloud Migration